Buenos Aires Argentina Guide

 If you want to dance tango in Buenos Aires, where do you go?

-Actually it depends on many things: your age, what style you dance, what day or night of the week you want to go out, if you go with or without a partner, and so on…
+A good question, but this depends on many things: your age, what style you dance, what day or night of the week you want to go out, if you go with or without a partner, and so on…

-Dancing social tango in Buenos Aires has nothing to do with the Tango Show Dancing on the streets of San Telmo, La Boca, calle Florida, or Recoleta, or the many Cena-Shows with an orchestra, stage dancers and dinner.
-The first thing to know about tango is that what you’ll see in those places is a different dance - Tango for Export.
+Dancing social tango in Buenos Aires has nothing to do with the Tango Show Dancing on the streets of San Telmo, La Boca, calle Florida, or Recoleta, or the many Tango Cena-Shows with an orchestra, stage dancers and dinner.
+The first thing to know about tango is that what you’ll see in those places is a different dance – Tango Entertainment for Export.
 And that is another post entirely!

-Types of Tango Salon in Buenos Aires
+Types of Tango Salons in Buenos Aires

-First, a tip: when checking where to go to mingle with the locals in Buenos Aires on the dance floor, remember that dances in the same salon vary greatly depending on the organizer, day of the week, time of day etc. In other words, every milonga at Region Leonesa or Canning will not be the same.
+First, a tip: when checking where to go to mingle with the locals in Buenos Aires on the dance floor, remember that dances in the same salon vary greatly depending on the organizer, day of the week, time of day etc. In other words, every milonga at Región Leonesa or Canning will not be the same.

 The following is a general break-down of the different types of places to dance tango in Buenos Aires, with some examples of each…

-Dancing Tango in the Confiteria Ideal, Buenos Aires [Photo credit: Gerrysan]
+Dancing Tango in the Confitería Ideal, Buenos Aires [Photo credit: Gerrysan]

 The dance floors are cement basketball courts or the club restaurant.
 Meals are usually available.
 Predominantly attended by the neighborhood families and older married couples; the music includes tango, jazz and tropical.